umts/pvta-multiplatform/README.md

    Just run `ionic serve -c` from the root project directory.

   Ionic will open your default browser and navigate to itself for you.

+  *Note* There's a branch, `ionic2-base` for progress in porting PVTrAck to Ionic 2.
+Please merge all Ionic 2 changes into this branch.
+When (if) this branch becomes the main branch for development, it will be renamed as `master`.

 ### Emulating